Using Diffuse Scattering to Observe X-Ray-Driven Nonthermal Melting

 X-ray Free Electron Lasers (XFELs) can deliver far higher brilliances than previous X-ray sources, and together with new focusing approaches that deliver spot sizes of less than 1 $\mu$m in diameter \cite{Yumoto2013,Yumoto2020}, irradiation intensities comparable to those of optical lasers can now be reached.
-Unlike in optical-driven transitions, X-rays deposit energy throughout the depth of the sample, exciting high-energy photoelectrons which take more time to thermalize with the electron system, heating electrons over a larger region.
+Unlike in optical-driven transitions, X-rays can deposit energy throughout thick samples, exciting high-energy photoelectrons which take more time to thermalize with the electron system, heating electrons over a larger region.
 Although this means that a lower energy density will be reached with the same incident intensity, it delivers a significantly more homogeneous initial energy density across a larger volume than can be excited with optical lasers.

-To date, X-ray measurements of ultrafast melting or disordering have largely relied on changes in diffraction peaks, as in previous work at SACLA \cite{Hartley2019, Inoue2016} and elsewhere \cite{Pardini2018}. \R{The latter, by Pardini \ea, demonstrates the challenges of studying phase transitions by observing weakening of diffraction lines, particularly when both the pump and probe pulse are at the same energy; what was initially believed to be strong diffraction signal from silicon $\langle333\rangle$ up to 150 fs after X-ray heating was in fact due to fluctuations in the pulse fluences and a loss of beam overlap \cite{Pardini2018, Pardini2020}.} The work we present here also looks at X-ray induced silicon melting, but with our single crystal sample aligned such that none of the Laue spots meet the diffraction condition.
+To date, X-ray measurements of ultrafast melting or disordering have largely relied on changes in diffraction peaks, as in previous work at SACLA \cite{Hartley2019, Inoue2016} and elsewhere \cite{Pardini2018}.
+The latter, by Pardini \ea, demonstrates the challenges of studying phase transitions by observing weakening of diffraction lines, particularly when both the pump and probe pulse are at the same energy; what was initially believed to be strong diffraction signal from \BB{the silicon 333 reflection} up to 150 fs after X-ray heating was in fact due to fluctuations in the pulse fluences and a loss of beam overlap \cite{Pardini2018, Pardini2020}.
+The work we present here also looks at X-ray induced silicon melting, but with our single crystal sample aligned such that none of the Laue spots meet the diffraction condition.
 The transition from solid to liquid can then be discerned from the rise in diffusely scattered signal as the lattice order is lost, as has previously been seen in optically driven semiconductors \cite{Lindenberg2008} and structural transitions \cite{Wall2018}, rather than from the drop in the diffraction signal.